John Clare: The Peasant Poet

 In 1821, he published his second book of verse, “The Village Minstrel and Other Poems.”

-Again it was well-received but sales were not good and it also angered him that his stock as a poet appeared to be judged upon his peasant background and not on its merits.
-It were as if he was a child and as the years passed his behaviour became increasingly erratic.
+Again, it was well-received but sales were not good and it also angered him that his stock as a poet appeared to be judged upon his peasant background and not on its merits.
+It was as if he was a child and as the years passed his behaviour became increasingly erratic.

-In 1837, he was persuaded by his family and the few friends he still had, in particular his publisher John Taylor, to voluntarily commit himself to the High Beech Asylum in Essex.
+In 1837, he was persuaded by his publisher, his family and the few friends he still had, to voluntarily commit himself to the High Beech Asylum in Essex.